musa-611-fall-2022/final-project/README.md

 <img src="site/images/2.png" alt="First">
 <p> 6.
 To add a new business, click on where the business is located within the map and enter the data for the fields, then press "Add."</p>
 <img src="site/images/3.png" alt="First">
 <p> 7.
 To save the business in the database, click on the "Submit" button next to "Add".
-You will see "Save!" appear on the top of your screen when it is successfully submitted.
+You will see "Saved!" appear on the top of your screen when it is successfully submitted.
 Do not forget to close the window on the top right!</p>
 <img src="site/images/4.png" alt="First">